craigmckeachie/react-course/concepts/25-Testing.md

 - Enzyme is a **React Component** testing library
 - Provides testing utilities for React
 - Created by Airbnb
-- Enzyme uses the React Test Utilities underneath, but is more convenient, readable, and powerful.
+- Enzyme uses the React Test Utilities (from the React team at Facebook) underneath, but is more convenient, readable, and powerful.

 Features: